Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 This repository uses github's Super Linter and we encourage running the linter against your changes before making a pull request to dev or main.
-You can run this locally using Docker:
+You can run this locally using Docker using the supplied `super-linter.env` collection of environment variables and your own:

 1. Obtain the Super Linter Docker container:

     `docker pull github/super-linter:latest`

-2. Invoke Docker to run the Super Linter against your project directory:
+2. Invoke Docker to run the Super Linter against your project directory with the included environment variables:

-    `docker run -e RUN_LOCAL=true -e FILTER_REGEX_EXCLUDE=.*reference_materials/.*
-    -v [path-to-project]:/tmp/lint github/super-linter`
+    `docker run --env-file super-linter.env -v [path-to-project]:/tmp/lint github/super-linter`

 Where [path-to-project] is the path to your project.
 This can be a full or relative path.
-You can exclude the 'reference_materials' folder since items in there are not considered source or project code.

 For example, if you're currently in the top level project-ricotta directory you can run the linter with:

-    `docker run -e RUN_LOCAL=true -e FILTER_REGEX_EXCLUDE=.*reference_materials/.* -v .:/tmp/lint github/super-linter`
+    `docker run --env-file super-linter.env -v .:/tmp/lint github/super-linter`

-To narrow the files to lint, pass the file(s) to run as a regular expression in the environment variable FILTER_REGEX_INCLUDE.
-Or to exclude file(s) pass an appropriate regular expression in the FILTER_REGEX_EXCLUDE environment variable.
+To narrow the files to lint, pass the file(s) to run as a regular expression in the environment variable `FILTER_REGEX_INCLUDE`.
+To exclude file(s) pass an appropriate addition to the regular expression in the FILTER_REGEX_EXCLUDE environment variable entry in the `super-linter.env` file or supply the regular expression for the files you wish to include on the command-line with the `-e` flag.

 For example, to only lint the file DEVELOPMENT.md in the top level directory:

-   `docker run -e RUN_LOCAL=true -e FILTER_REGEX_INCLUDE=DEVELOPMENT.md -v .:/tmp/lint github/super-linter`
+   `docker run --env-file super-linter.env -e FILTER_REGEX_INCLUDE=DEVELOPMENT.md -v .:/tmp/lint github/super-linter`

 Use UNIX-style paths with forward-slash \/ characters as path separators.
 See the [super-linter GitHub repository](https://github.com/github/super-linter/blob/main/README.md#filter-linted-files)